 Tucson's largest school district has a new superintendent.

 H.T.
 Sanchez signed a contract Saturday to head up Tucson Unified School District.
-He’ll start his new job on Monday.

-The board had approved a three-year contract for the 38-year-old Texas educator Sanchez on Friday evening, and gave him until 5 p.m.
+The board had approved a three-year contract for the 38-year-old Texas educator on Friday evening, and gave him until 5 p.m.
 Saturday to sign it.

-The contact gives Sanchez a base salary of $210,000 per year.
+His new contact gives Sanchez a base salary of $210,000 per year.
 Vehicle, relocation and other expense allowances push his total annual compensation to $247,000.

 Sanchez comes to TUSD after three months as interim superintendent of the Ector County Independent School District, in Odessa, Texas.
 He had been the district's chief of staff for two years.